+'''

-Note that each thread of each worker will typically have one database connection open.
-This means Postgres will try to allocate a total of about workers \ threads \ work\mem (see postgresql.conf).
+will typically have one database connection open.
+This means Postgres will try to allocate a total of about workers threads work_mem (see ''postgresql.conf'').
 Make sure you have enough memory available here.

+'''

 4. Make sure that the socket directory from your .ini file (/run/uwsgi/app/catmaid/ above) exists and is readable and writable by the user that will run uwsgi.
 You now should able to start uWSGI manually, running it as the current user: